Shot of an unrecognizable pregnant woman sitting on a bed and holding her belly in her bedroom at home

 Having a clear understanding of the challenges you may face is essential to advocating for yourself, being vocal about your needs and your experiences with your providers and support team.

-Preeclampsia, hypertension, and gestational diabetes are three conditions that Black women and birthing people are more likely to experience throughout pregnancy, when compared to other groups.
+Preeclampsia and hypertension are two of many conditions that Black women and birthing people are more likely to experience throughout pregnancy, when compared to other groups.
 These serious health conditions can contribute to a higher incidence of maternal death.

-All of this can feel overwhelming, but the data-driven guidance Ovia Health has tailored for you, can be a tool to help make your voice be heard so you are in control of your care.
+All of this can feel overwhelming, but knowing potential risks empowers you to advocate for the screening and care you deserve.
 Although, there is an elevated risk, this does not mean you can’t have a healthy pregnancy and baby.

 High blood pressure or hypertension